roboshoes/grunt-bake/README.md

 #### Custom process
-This example shows the use of a custom process funtion.
+This example shows the use of a custom process function.

 ```js